In The value of consciousness and Free Will in a Technological Dystopia, Allan McCay make the all-too-familiar claim that:

 A priori there is a problem with saying that humans are “better” at judging incommensurables.
 How do you know?
 How could you possibly know?
 The word “better” assumes the existence of a metric, which is precisely what is being denied!

-Perhaps Allan could have made a Absurdist argument here.
-He could have argued that in choosing between honouring a promise, and going on a date, there is no correct answer.
+Perhaps there is an Absurdist argument to be made here.
+One could argue that in choosing between honoring a promise, and going on a date, there is no correct answer.
 That the only way to proceed is to be authentic, and whatever option, so long as it is chosen authentically, will be the better option.
-Allan could have then argued that only humans can be authentic, and therefore humans will necessarily make the better decision.
+Allan could have argued that only humans can be authentic, and therefore humans will necessarily make the better decision.
+But he didn’t.
+So I’ll proceed.

 In the AI community we refer to these metrics shared between the options as the “objective function”, or conversely as the “error function”.
 Every machine learning algorithm in use today has an objective function.
 A metric that it is trying to maximise.
 Conversely, anything which has an objective function can, in principle, be subjected to numerical optimisation that, with enough data points, will be better than humans.